knoxknox/arel-advanced/README.md

 3. Tables, Columns
 4. Terminal methods
 5. Select, Where, Order, Join, Join association
-6. And, Or, Less / Greater than, Not equals, etc
-7. Match, In
+6. Predications (or, and, eq, gt, in, match, etc)
-8. Query builders
+7. Query builders

 ## What is Arel